The Gaussian Multiple Access Diamond Channel: Introduction

 \section{Introduction}

 The diamond channel was first introduced by Schein in 2001 \cite{Schein:2001}.
 It models the communication from a source node to a destination node with the help of two relay nodes.
-The channel between the source node and the two relays form a broadcast channel as the first stage and the channel between the two relays and the destination node form a multiple access channel as the second stage.
-The capacity of the diamond channel in its most general form is open.
-Achievability results were proposed in \cite{Schein:2001}, while for the general diamond channel, the best known converse results is still the cut-set bound \cite{Cover:1991}.
-Capacity has been found for some special classes of diamond channels in \cite{Kang:2008, Tandon:2010}.
+The channels between the source node and the two relay nodes form a broadcast channel as the first stage and the channels between the two relay nodes and the destination node form a multiple access channel as the second stage.
+The capacity of the diamond channel in its general form remains unknown.
+Achievability results were proposed in \cite{Schein:2001}, while for the general diamond channel, the best known converse result is still the cut-set bound \cite{Cover:1991}.
+Capacity has been found for some special classes of discrete diamond channels in \cite{Kang:2011b, Tandon:2010}.
+For the Gaussian diamond channel, the capacity is approximated within $1$ bit \cite{Avestimehr:2011}.
+For the Gaussian $N$-relay diamond channel, a uniform approximation of the capacity has been obtained in \cite{Niesen:2013}, where bursty amplify-and-forward was proposed as the achievability scheme and simultaneous optimization over all possible cuts was used for the converse.

 The problem of sending correlated codes through a multiple access channel was studied in \cite{Ahlswede:1983}.
-This channel model can be regarded as a special class of the diamond channel where the broadcast channel between the source node and the two relay nodes are two separate links of finite capacity.
-We call this the multiple access diamond channel.
+This channel model can be regarded as a special class of the diamond channel where the broadcast channel between the source node and the two relay nodes are two separate links of finite capacities.
+We call this channel model \emph{the multiple access diamond channel}.
 Achievability results for the discrete multiple access diamond channel were proposed in \cite{Ahlswede:1983,Traskov:2007}.
+In \cite{Traskov:2007}, an uncomputable $n$-letter capacity is also provided which is tighter than the cut-set bound.
+The capacity is the minimum of four $n$-letter mutual information terms for some joint $n$-letter distribution.
+Therefore, each of these four $n$-letter terms can be considered as an $n$-letter upper bound on the capacity.

+The multiple access diamond channel is related to some other multiple access channel problems, such as sending arbitrarily correlated sources through the multiple access channel \cite{Cover:1980} (also see \cite{Ahlswede:1983}), and the multiple access channel with conferencing encoders \cite{Willems:1983, Bross:2008}.
+The major difference between the multiple access diamond channel and the two multiple access channel problems above is the presence of a centralized encoder in the multiple access diamond channel.
+This property enables one to construct a pair of correlated codes \cite{Ahlswede:1983,Traskov:2007} similar to the achievability of the general broadcast channel by Marton \cite{Marton:1979}.